Code-Institute-Submissions/Odimac84-Project-4/README.md

 Credit goes out to the slack community for helping out when needed with pointers or just cheering me on.
 Especially thanks to Daisy_mentor for helping me in times off need.
 All those calls and your eagly eyes with expirience helped me when i got stuck.

 Special thanks to Felipe Souza Alarcon aswell to find the time to respond to my questions and giving me tips and pointers where needed.

+# Updates for resubmission

+-   Categories tab in navbar is now present on all pages.
+-   Categories now updates after a new category is made.
+-   Add category is now a superuser only feature
+-   Responsiveness has been looked at and fixed on mobiles.
+-   Testing.MD holds the information about testing of the site.
+-   Docstrings has been added in codebase.
+-   Heroku deployment has been added to readme.md